-After sustaining a traumatic brain injury (TBI), survivors may feel blue, tired, or sad, which are all common symptoms of depression.
-However, it’s important to understand the link between brain injury and depression to identify the signs and seek proper treatment.
+After sustaining a traumatic brain injury (TBI), survivors may experience feelings of sadness, hopelessness, or prolonged fatigue, which are all common symptoms of depression.
+It is important to understand the link between brain injury and depression to identify the signs and seek proper treatment methods.

 This article will discuss the connection between brain injury and depression, exploring the causes, symptoms, and most effective treatments.

-Depression is characterized as a major mood disorder that can negatively impact your daily activities and quality of life overall.
+Depression is characterized as a major mood disorder that can negatively impact your daily activities and overall quality of life.

 Brain injuries, from mild concussions to more severe trauma, can all increase the risk of developing depression.
-In fact, studies show TBI survivors are two to fives times more likely to get depression than non-TBI individuals.
+In fact, studies show TBI survivors are two to five times more likely to develop depression than non-TBI individuals.

 While the exact cause of depression after brain injury depends upon the unique circumstances of every survivor, scientists have identified a few contributing factors, which include: